 When you begin looking for an air purifier for your home, you may come across a unit that promotes itself as a UV light air purifier.

 A UV light air purification system has a special function, which may be something you’ll want to consider when buying an air purifier for your home.

 What makes a UV light cleaner so unique is the fact that it performs a function that no other air purifying technology can match – killilng harmful particles and pathogens that are present in your home.

 What is a UV Light Air Purification?

-First of all, it’s important for you to know that the letters “UV” actually stand for “Ultra Violet.”
+First of all, it’s important for you to know that the letters “UV” actually stands for “Ultra Violet.”
 So, an UV light air purifier is actually shorthand for an “Ultra Violet light air purifier.”

 UV light is part of the electromagnetic spectrum, which makes up all wavelengths of electromagnetic radiation, including light, radio waves and x-rays which are arranged according to frequency and wavelength.